pkardas/notes/books/head-first-design-patterns.md

 - Requirement to use worker instead of lambda.
 - New library for the JSON serialisation.

-We know using inheritance hasn't;t worked out very well.
+We know using inheritance hasn't worked out very well.
 The `Flyable` and `Quackable` interfaces sounded good at first.
 There is a design principle:

 > Identify the aspects of your application that vary and separate them from what stays the same.